-Indian Finance Ministry Officer Among 25 Global Tax Experts Appointed To UN Tax Committee
+Indian Finance Ministry officer among 25 global tax experts appointed to UN tax committee

 “The UN Tax Committee has been impressive, technically unpacking salient tax matters and new areas, such as taxation of the digitalised economy.
 ATAF looks forward to engaging with the new membership and extending the same technical support to the new Africa contingent as we did to their predecessors,” said Logan Wort, Executive Director of the African Tax Administration Forum (ATAF).

 The first meeting of the new membership of the Committee will take place in October 2021, during which the experts will determine the work plan for their term, the statement added.
-(Agencies)
+(PTI)

-Indian Finance Ministry Officer Among 25 Global Tax Experts Appointed To UN Tax Committee
+Indian Finance Ministry officer among 25 global tax experts appointed to UN tax committee

-UNITED NATIONS: Rasmi Ranjan Das, a Joint Secretary in the Ministry of Finance, is among a distinguished group of 25 tax experts from around the world appointed as members of the UN tax committee for the 2021 to 2025 term.
+UNITED NATIONS, July 22: Rasmi Ranjan Das, a Joint Secretary in the Ministry of Finance, is among a distinguished group of 25 tax experts from around the world appointed as members of the UN tax committee for the 2021 to 2025 term.